 But if you want your LinkedIn profile to help you in your job search, you need to make sure that it actually contains the various attributes future recruiters, employers, and hiring managers are looking for.
 Take a look at these necessary features so that you can tweak your LinkedIn profile properly.

-What Do Recruiters See on LinkedIn
+What Recruiters Want to See on Your LinkedIn Profile

 A Photograph of You